fent/node-eventyoshi/README.md

 ee2.on('foo', listener);
 ```

-Other than letting EventYoshi manage all events and listeners for you, it can be treated as another EventEmitter.
+Well, you could do that, or you could let EventYoshi handle all the logic for you flawlessly and without modifying the underlying child event emitters.
+EventYoshi can be treated as another EventEmitter.
 You can pass it around without having to tell whoever you passed it to what emitters you're listening to and which you aren't listening to anymore.

 Same goes for events you might listen to or remove later.
 As you add more event emitters to event yoshi, it will add listeners that you were already listening for to the emitter you added.